Sensationally tender and juicy tasting CHICKEN roast...

 (American / Metric measures)

-(this recipe gives better results with small chicken)
+(this recipe gives better results with a small size chicken)

 (adjust upwards...only after the first time you tried it)